-Dell EMC Unity models XT Series
+Dell EMC Unity XT Storage

 The Dell EMC Unity XT series of arrays offers simplicity, speed, and efficiency in a modern non-volatile memory (NVM) design.
 These arrays support virtualized applications, unified storage, and remote office requirements, making them ideal for hybrid cloud environments.
 The XT series may be classified into All-Flash and Hybrid-Flash models, all of which feature unified block, file, and VMware vVols support.

 XT All-Flash arrays provide performance, efficiency, and simplicity in a small footprint.
 They provide twice the performance of previous generations at a fraction of the latency, making them ideal for running business applications no matter where they’re located.
 All-Flash arrays feature high-density SSDs with 15.3TB 3D NAND TLC drives and an enclosure that supports 80 flash-drives in three-rack units for greater space efficiency.

 - Inline data reduction

 The Dell EMC Unity XT 380F has a maximum storage capacity of 2.4PB with inline unified data reduction.
 The 480F has up to 4.0PB of storage and 5:1 unified data reduction for all flash pools.
 The 680F stores up to 8.0PB and provides up to 5:1 data reduction through inline deduplication and compression.

 XT Hybrid Flash